What lies ahead, using data to make better decisions

 As we evaluate business objectives, key metrics such as profitability improvement, cost reductions, and client satisfaction can be optimized with prescriptive analytics.
 During this program, applications in business including production planning, location analysis, supply chain design, transportation, marketing/product design and financial portfolio analysis will be discussed.
 Additionally, the use and application of rule-based systems and heuristics with an emphasis on optimization modeling of real business problems will be explored and tested.
 We will utilize hands-on real-world case studies using open-source software (Open Solver) in Microsoft Excel, R for Optimization, and AMPL – algebraic modeling system.

 Faculty have designed this program for individuals and analytics teams to gain immediate and practical skills to solve pressing business problems and challenges.
 We will analyze a business cases and use the tools of business analytics to immediately create value in any organization.
 This program will be offered virtually with all content delivered online.

 This program is part three of a series of three open enrollment analyst-based programs leading to a Certificate in Analytics for Analysts.
 This certificate program offers a unique multi-day deep dive across the entire analytics ecosystem and culminates in a short Analytics Capstone Project.
 Please note: each program can be taken individually to gain critical knowledge and skills, or, combined as a certificate.

-- Introduce analytics techniques in the context of real-world applications
+- Analytics techniques in the context of real-world prescriptive applications

 - Improve your ability to view business processes and relationships systematically and analytically.